Mount Wilson (Colorado): Climbing

+Incidents

+In 2010, experienced climber Peter Topp, was killed in a rockslide and lightning storm while traversing the Mount Wilson traverse to El Diente Peak with a small climbing party.
+Two other climbers were seriously injured in the accident.

+In July 2024, 21-year old hiker John James Coffee was fatally injured while traversing the ridge between Wilson Peak and El Diente Peak.
+Coffee fell over 800 feet to his death and was found after failing to return home from his hike.

 Geology and history

 Mount Wilson, and the rest of the San Miguel Mountains, are made up of a large, irregular tertiary igneous intrusion.

 The Mount Wilson region became the site of intense mining activity, particularly for silver, in the early 1880s.
 The most famous of these mines was the Silver Pick Mine, which gave its name to Silver Pick Basin, just north of Navajo Basin.

 Glaciers and permafrost

 Mount Wilson contains four small glaciers on its summit, these being the southernmost modern glaciers in the Rocky Mountains and indeed the most southerly in the contiguous US outside the Sierra Nevada in California.
 These descend to 3887 m.
 None of the glaciers have ever been named, and it has never been investigated whether they are presently active.
 At least nine rock glaciers, composed of alpine permafrost, exist on the northern slope of the mountain, extending down to around 10000 ft, although the lower limit of permafrost is more typically around 11500 ft.

 During the Pleistocene glaciers were much more extensive than today, covering the whole summit plateau In glaciations previous to the Wisconsinian, it is generally thought that summit ice caps were even more extensive and joined to form the "San Miguel Glacier" with icecaps in the San Juan Mountains.